kashodiya/my-open-webui/OPEN-WEBUI-GUIDE.md

 - Search a chat from chat history.
 - Open and close the left navigation panel.
 - Pin, Rename, Delete, Download a chat from history.
+- How to set System Prompt for a chat?
+(Controls icon top right)
+- How to set System Prompt (Settings->General)
+- How to set model specific System Prompt (Settings->Admin Settings->Models->edit a model)
+- Change theme (Settings->General)
+- Create shortcut prompts.
+(Workspace->Prompts->Click '+')
+- How to download a chat conversation? (top right ... icon)

 ## Exercises to learn Open WebUI
 ### Use more than one model simultaneously